hanahmed05/power_outages/index.md

 2. **`POPPCT_UC`**
    Denotes the percentage of a state's population residing in urban clusters—defined as areas with populations between 2,500 and 50,000.
 For example, we may imagine these areas to be small towns, townships, code cities, and villages.

+3. **`AREAPCT_UC`**
+   Measures the percentage of the total area of a state that is designated as part of urban clusters.

-3. **`RES.SALES`**
+4. **`RES.SALES`**
    Measures the total electricity consumption in the residential sector of a state, recorded in megawatt-hours.

 ## Significance of the Analysis